Announcement

 yes, you may end up with a wonderful but real problem, too much bud, it can get logistically hard to harvest all at once, dry trim and cure are time sensitive processes and usually a little mold, cold or too much rain put a lot of extra pressure into getting it done fast. so my advice is harvest the first plant as soon as its ready to get familiarized with the process and try to harvest a few plants at the time during a few weeks so it doesnt get overwhelming or one mistake damages the entire crop

 Nice!
 I was letting mine go untrimmed up until about a month ago and figured I'd defoliate a bit.
 I did one early on and then one about 5 days ago.
 The potted Strawberry Cough is probably 3 weeks into flowering, the big Wonder Woman (7ft or so) looks a week or two behind it.
 I went really heavy on the second defoliation / lollipopping just to see what happens.
 They responded really well to the first one I did w/ supercropping as well.
 They should bush out nicely again.
-Just gotta avoid bud rot this year!4 Photos
+Just gotta avoid bud rot this year!

 Now that's a healthy looking grow you are going to be very busy come harvest time LOL